 Universal suffrage has been advocated in these lines as a crucial and indispensable element in the systems of checks and balances which sustain our political and social order.
 It is not the only element.
 Even with the filtering remedies I have proposed elsewhere, universal suffrage can only decide a direction of travel, not the detail.
 But failure to heed that instruction, as has been occurring widely and persistently, puts at peril social cohesion and acquiescence.
 Democracy is more than debate.

-This essay has not dealt with the new topics of what a “demos” is or the “deep state”, nor the use of referenda to override or advise representative assemblies.
+This short essay has not dealt with the new topics of what a “demos” is or the “deep state”, nor the use of referenda to override or advise representative assemblies.
 It has not dealt with the boundary dispute between democratic decision-making and economic imperatives, with the seemingly coercive pleading of business interests.
 It has not analysed populism.
 These topics are for another day.